4-H Club Leader

-- Participate in twice a year required volunteer development trainings.
+- Participate in once a year required volunteer trainings.

-- A sincere interest in the safety and well being of youth.
+- Sincere interest in the safety and well being of youth.

-- The ability to teach and motivate youth while nurturing self-esteem, decision-making skills, responsibility, and leadership in youth.
+- Ability to teach and motivate youth while nurturing self-esteem, decision-making skills, responsibility, and leadership in youth.

 - Successfully pass through Child Protection and Safety Policy screening process.

-- The ability to organize information and materials and delegate responsibility.
+- Ability to organize information and materials and delegate responsibility.

-- The ability to work and communicate effectively both verbally and written.
+- Ability to work and communicate effectively both verbally and written.

-- The ability to motivate parents and other volunteers to assume leadership positions.
+- Ability to motivate parents and other volunteers to assume leadership positions.

-- The ability to work with minimal supervision from professional staff.
+- Ability to work with minimal supervision from professional staff.

-- A sincere interest in working with other volunteers and professional staff in an educational setting.
+- Interest in working with other volunteers and professional staff in an educational setting.